tytydraco/yessleep/out/Something_followed_me_home_Im_not_sure_if_I_should_trust_it.md

 The hallway light would turn off if it detected no movement, yes — but I'd been foolish enough to think the stalker wouldn't be bold enough to simply… *stand still*.

-He stopped.
+They stopped.

-He waited.
+They waited.

-He tricked me.
+They had tricked me.

 *...Damn it.*